-Drain Cherries, saving juice for the glaze.
-Chop cherries and place on a paper towel.
+- Drain Cherries, saving juice for the glaze.
+Chop cherries and place them on a paper towel.

-Combine ingredients for the crust and mix until smooth.
-Press into a foil lined 9 x 9 pan and bake for 10 minutes.
+- Combine ingredients for the crust and mix until smooth.
+Press into a parchment-lined 9 x 9 pan and bake for 10 minutes.

 For the Glaze